NREL/reVX/examples/rpm/README.rst

 reV to RPM Pipeline
 ===================

-The reV to RPM pipeline can be fun from the command line using the ``reV-RPM`` command line interface (CLI), or using the rpm sub-package.
+The reV to RPM pipeline can be run from the command line using the ``reV-RPM`` command line interface (CLI), or using the rpm sub-package.

 reV-RPM CLI